 The American Optometric Association recommends eye examinations for all children at six months of age, three years of age, five years of age, and every year after!
+Dr. Hicks has 2 small children of his own (seen here planning their takeover), so he can help your child through their (maybe scary for them) eye exam.
+A family and pediatric eye doctor like Dr. Hicks can make a huge difference in the eye exam experience for the little ones.

 Vision doesn’t just happen.
 A child’s brain learns how to use eyes to see and how to interpret sight, just like it learns how to use legs to walk or a mouth to form words.
-The longer a vision problem goes undiagnosed and untreated, the more a child’s brain learns to compensate, which can lead to Amblyopia, commonly referred to as lazy eye, or worse.
+The longer a pediatric vision problem goes undiagnosed and untreated, the more a child’s brain learns to compensate, which can lead to Amblyopia, commonly referred to as lazy eye, or worse.

 Your baby has a whole lifetime to see and learn.
 But did you know your baby also has to learn to see?
 As a parent, there are many things that you can do to help your baby’s vision develop.
 First, proper prenatal care and nutrition can help your baby’s eyes develop even before birth.
 At birth, your baby’s eyes should be examined for signs of congenital eye problems.
 These are rare, but early diagnosis and treatment are important to your child’s development.

-At about age 6 months, you should take your baby to your doctor of optometry for his or her first thorough eye examination.
-Things that the optometrist will test for include excessive or unequal amounts of nearsightedness, farsightedness, or astigmatism and eye movement ability as well as eye health problems.
+At about age 6 months, you should take your baby to your pediatric doctor of optometry for his or her first thorough eye examination.
+Things that the pediatric optometrist will test for include excessive or unequal amounts of nearsightedness, farsightedness, or astigmatism and eye movement ability as well as eye health problems.
 These problems are not common, but it is important to identify children who have them at this stage.
 Vision development and eye health problems can be more easily corrected if treatment is begun early.

 Between birth and age 3, when many of your baby’s vision skills will develop, there are ways that you can help.